influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.8/introduction/installation_requirements.md

     parent: Introduction
 ---

-Review the installation requirements below, and then check out available options to [Install and deploy InfluxDB Enterprise](/enterprise_influxdb/v1.8/install-and-deploy/).
+Review the installation requirements below, and then check out available options to [install and deploy InfluxDB Enterprise](/enterprise_influxdb/v1.8/install-and-deploy/).

 ## Requirements for InfluxDB Enterprise clusters

-For an overview of the architecture and concepts in an InfluxDB Enterprise Cluster, review [Clustering Guide](/enterprise_influxdb/v1.8/concepts/clustering/).
+For an overview of the architecture and concepts in an InfluxDB Enterprise Cluster, review the [Clustering Guide](/enterprise_influxdb/v1.8/concepts/clustering/).

 For clusters using a license key and not a license file, all nodes must be able to contact `portal.influxdata.com` via port `80` or port `443`.
 Nodes that go more than four hours without connectivity to the Portal may experience license issues.

-### Frequently Overlooked Requirements
+### Frequently overlooked requirements

 The following are the most frequently overlooked requirements when installing a cluster.